matheusmbar/matheusmbar.github.io/_posts/2024-03-07-embedded-fw-from-scratch-3.md

 For a long time I've considered the linker script file part of the solution provided by the vendor's IDE, with not much need for a closer look at.
 Oppening it is actualy a bit scary, it seems like a combination of magic words grouped in some blocks.

 It got impossible to ignore for this "firmware from scratch" project.
-The linker script may be seen as a basic sketch of the required firmware parts, evenmore for its startup process.
+The linker script may be understood as a basic sketch of the required firmware parts, evenmore for the startup process.
 I'll use it as a guide while going along the startup process, that will cover most of its content.

 Its content and structure are tightly coupled to the microcontroller architecture and part number.
 It passes commands to the linker in the final steps of generating a binary file, with these main responsabilities:
 - list which data will be part of the binary